rackerlabs/support-how-to/content/exchange/upgrading-to-exchange-2016.md

 The following items will affect the length of your migration:

-- Item count
+- Item count.
-- Mailbox size
+- Mailbox size.
-- Total size of attachments
+- Total size of attachments.
-- Number of mailboxes on the domain
+- Number of mailboxes on the domain.
-- Provisioning delays in our Exchange environment (you can consult our [Rackspace Status Page](http://status.apps.rackspace.com/) for notice on this type of issue.
+- Provisioning delays in our Exchange environment.
+See the [Rackspace Status Page](http://status.apps.rackspace.com/) for notice on this type of issue.

 ### Using the Exchange self-service migration tool